It usually starts with a call from a resident.

 For this reason, traffic reports from All Traffic Solutions are colorful and full of easy to read charts.
 A speed volume analysis report, for example, simplifies the traffic data into four categories

-• Green (no ricompliance-chart-for-marshallsk) — vehicles driving at or below the speed limit
+- Green (no risk) — vehicles driving at or below the speed limit

 The reports are designed so they can be read easily by anyone.
 They’re a way to say to the resident “Here are the numbers we saw.
 There is not an issue here or we’re going to take care of it.”
 Some department have gone further and posted these reports on Facebook for the community to read and digest.